Last updated on June 11th, 2023

 It is less known among tourists

-Majority of visitors who visit Hardangerfjord area mainly go to Eidfjord, Kinsarvik or all the way to Odda.
+Majority of visitors who visit the Hardangerfjord area mainly go to Eidfjord, Kinsarvik, or all the way to Odda.
 Definitely, these towns are worth a visit (don’t skip them too!)
 But they generally see a lot of tourists and get crowded.
 On the contrary, Ulvik is always quiet.
 Everyone now goes to Odda, but so many people don’t even know about Ulvik.
 And it is just so pretty town (have I told you that already? really?)

-A population of Ulvik is a bit more than 1 thousand people.
-Taking into consideration this number along with a fact that only a few tourists stay in the area, I can say with confidence that it is one of the quietest places on Hardangerfjord fjord to stay in.
+The population of Ulvik is a bit more than 1 thousand people.
+Taking into consideration this number along with a fact that only a few tourists stay in the area, I can say with confidence that it is one of the quietest places on Hardangerfjord fukrajord to stay in.
 Even if you come for a few hours or an entire day without an overnight stay, you’ll be taken away by the tranquility of life here.

 During the three days that we spent in Ulvik we saw just a few buses dropping off and picking up Chinese tourists at one of the local hotels.
 Also, there were a few bikers cruising around.
 And one boat with a group of people taking pictures of Ulvik from the water.
 Other than that it was peaceful.
 We didn’t even feel like being tourists ourselves.

 There are lots of activities and things to do in Ulvik

 Are you familiar with those situations when you plan to visit and do a bunch of activities in a place you travel to, but then you get there and barely cover half of what you planned?
 That’s us.
 And that’s a story about Ulvik.

 There is no way to squeeze all the fun things this town offers in just one day.
 You technically can, if you rush, but why would you?

 There are plenty of activities to do in and around Ulvik that would keep you busy for a few days as a minimum.